 by Anita Deeley at BeverlyBees.com

 Have a bee swarm?
-We offer a free bee removal service for bee swarms in Essex County, Middlesex County and Boston, MA.
+We offer bee removal service for bee swarms in Essex County, Middlesex County and Boston Area in MA.
+We also service southern NH.
 Please call us at 978-778-8276 and see our bee removal page here.

 What are Bee Swarms?

 Bee swarms are a natural occurrence for honey bees and a way for bees to reproduce by splitting their colony to create more colonies.
 This usually happens in the spring (May and June in MA) when a strong colony is growing rapidly and gets crowded, but can happen almost anytime of the year that bees are active.

 The bees start swarming preparations by making a new queen.
 Then a few days later, the worker bees start running around and around in the hive, stirring the old queen into a state of excitement.
 All at once about half the bees from the colony and the old queen come pouring out the hive entrance, pausing briefly before flying up into the sky in a big, buzzing, whirling, black cloud of bees.

 The rest of the bees stay behind in their hive and raise a new queen.
 Often the worker bees will make several new queens, that fight to the death, leaving the strongest one alive to head the colony.
 Sometimes some of these new queens will choose to issue another swarm instead of fighting with their sisters.
 These secondary swarms are then headed by a new unmated virgin queen and occasionally contain multiple queens per swarm.
 One queen will always stay behind with the old colony, unless the entire hive is absconding.
 Absconding is different from swarming (although once the bees leave the hive it looks the same) because it is not about the colony reproducing.
 Instead the entire colony and queen abandon their hive altogether.
 They leave to find a new home because their current home is unfit due to diseases, pests, lack of resources or other reasons.